Taliban release prominent Afghan academic Faizullah Jalal | DW | 11.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Family members of well-known professor Faizullah Jalal announced news of his release on social media.
-He had been arrested by the Taliban for 'trying to instigate people'.
+Family members of the well-known professor Faizullah Jalal announced news of his release on social media.
+He had been arrested by the Taliban for "trying to instigate people."

 Professor Faizullah Jalal was detained by the Islamist group on Saturday for allegedly making inflammatory statements on Twitter.